 Robert Wagner was not only in his most memorable roles of Hart to Hart and It Takes a thief but he also portrayed some pretty significant roles in other memorable movies.
 He played Number 2 in Austin Powers: International Man of Mystery in 1997, and he also played George Lytton on 1963’s The Pink Panther.
-This was a good time for an emergency towing company st catharines on to stop what they were doing and watch the streets as diamond smuggling thieves were on the loose.
+This was a good time for a 24 hr towing company st catharines on to stop what they were doing and watch the streets as diamond smuggling thieves were on the loose.
 Finally the last significant role Wagner played was in a Seinfeld episode in 1990 playing “Dr. Abbott” in episode: “Yada Yada, The” in 1997.

 To begin with Austin Powers, Number 2 is a fictional character in the Austin Powers movies.
 He is played by Robert Wagner in all three movies, while his younger self is played by Rob Lowe in The Spy Who Shagged Me.
 He briefly appears as a teenager in a flashback in Austin Powers in Goldmember, portrayed by Evan Farmer.
 Number 2 and Dr. Evil have known each other for many years; they attended school together long before they became master criminals.
 While fundamentally loyal to Dr. Evil, he has always resented his boss; when they were classmates, he was always “second best” to the Doctor, who was the school’s star pupil.
 I will never forget when he said to Doctor Evil “But you, like an idiot wanted to take over the World”.